A team project included the Heuristic Evaluation, contextual inquiry, and an alternative design for Craigslist.

 Craigslist is the biggest classified advertisements website with high traffic.
 However, the usability of the website doesn't go with its popularity.
-In this project, we pointed out several usability issues based on the Heuristic Evaluation principle by Professor Charles Schneider and proposed the solution with suitable design patterns focusing on the posting flow.
+In this project, we pointed out several usability issues based on the Heuristic Evaluation principle by Professor Charles Schneider and proposed the solution with suitable design patterns align with users needs.

 Except for addressing the usability issues we found through heuristic evaluation, we also tried to solve the problems users had encountered to enhance the overall experience.

-The information design is not effective enough to help user complete their goal.
+The information design is not effective enough to help users complete their goals.

 It's hard to tell if the sellers or buyers are scammers or not.

 The contact method of sending emails through the system is overwhelming.

 We grouped the categories on the home page with cards and applied the progressive disclosure design pattern to show only the popular categories at the beginning.